bancodobrasil/stop-analyzing/CONTRIBUTING.md

-# How to contribute to Stop Analyzing Embed?
+# How to contribute to Stop Analyzing?
 Beginners are very welcome!

 ## This project was made for first-time contributors and open source beginners